How I healed my Anxiety WITHOUT Drugs! 10 ways to How to heal Anxiety spiritually

 Drinking apple cider vinegar water is the Number one thing that healed my anxiety. '

-There have been a host of scientific studies about the connection between your brain and your gut.
-I will allow you to research this, but one thing to note is that when you begin to change your gut health, it improves every area of your life.
+Many scientific studies have shown the connection between your brain and your gut.
+I will allow you to research this, but one thing to note is that changing your gut health improves every area of your life.

 Because of my anxiety, I would have irritable bowel syndrome symptoms.
 I work a pretty stressful job that requires working super early mornings.
-In the morning at work, I often had a growling stomach, chronic constipation, diarrhea, the feeling of not being able to empty my bladder, or terrible heartburn.
+In the morning at work, I often had a growling stomach, chronic constipation, diarrhea, the feeling of being unable to empty my bladder.

 I became increasingly frustrated because my job at the time was exciting, and I wanted to be able to focus on it.
 But going to the bathroom and being stressed about going to the bathroom ruined my peace completely.
 So, what I began to do was I began to drink Apple cider vinegar water.

 Honey…..
 Let me tell you.
-My irritable bowel syndrome symptoms disappeared, and I was finally able to become regular again.
+My irritable bowel syndrome symptoms disappeared, and I finally became regular again.
 I had forgotten what it felt like to empty my bladder, but I no longer had the bubble guts.
 Though I sometimes have the occasional gas, it is nothing like it used to be.

 It was not until a couple of weeks after I started drinking the apple cider vinegar that I noticed my mood had improved.
 I no longer had the intense highs and lows of being chronically anxious.
-I now wholeheartedly believe that diet and gut health play a huge role in chronic anxiety.
+I believe that diet and gut health are massive in chronic anxiety.

 I encourage you to try apple cider vinegar water if you are like me.
 It can be a little strong at first.
-But over time, as you begin to drink it, the tonic tastes sweet and is not as bad.
+But as you begin to drink it over time, the tonic tastes sweet and is not as bad.
 Also, please make sure that you dilute the apple cider vinegar.
 Some people have reported feeling throat burns from drinking apple cider vinegar.